brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 image:  '/images/7cc7.jpeg'
 tags:
 ---
 *The Antarctica Marathon is one of the most remote races on Earth.
-Over 100 runners gather in Buenos Aires before flying south to Ushuaia and boarding an expedition ship.
-After crossing the infamous Drake Passage and hopefully finding suitable weather, they get the chance to run a marathon on the seventh continent.
+100 runners sail south from Ushuaia every year, over the infamous Drake Passage, with hopes of favourable weather on the seventh continent.
 It's a long way to travel for a race, but the marathon is only one part of the adventure.*

 This was the seventh and final marathon in my journey to join the Seven Continents Club.